 Memorials should be constructed and installed in accordance with BS 8415:2018.
 Those undertaking the work should be suitably trained, qualified and certified to the COSVR 194 SQA Unit HA1J-04 Fix and Secure Memorial Masonry Award or equivalent.
 In addition, they should have appropriate public liability insurance.

 As of April 2022, a permit is required to be paid and approved by the Council to erect new memorials.
 These will be filled out by the customer and stonemason jointly and submitted to the Council.
 The ‘Application for Memorial Permit’ form (and an example filled out form) can be downloaded from the 'Related Downloads' section at the bottom of this page.
-The permit can be paid for over the phone with Customer Services.
+The permit can be paid for online via MyOrkney or over the phone with Customer Services.

 The companies currently on the Council’s approved memorial masons list are: